Lauren Jackson: National team career

 As captain of the 2008 Summer Olympics Australian women's team that won a silver medal at the Olympics, Jackson averaged 17.3 points and 8.6 rebounds per game.
 In the FIBA Diamond Ball Tournament for Women 2008, Jackson averaged 20.3 points per game and 5.0 rebounds per game.
 In 2010, she was a member of the senior women's national team that competed at the World Championships in the Czech Republic.
 She averaged 13.4 points per game and 7.9 rebounds per game.

 Jackson missed the first training camp for the 2012 Summer Olympics squad in March, but was back by April to train with the team.
 In June, Jackson tore her adductor magnus muscle during the Australian training camp in the Czech Republic.
-She was one of the models for the 2012 Australian Olympic team uniforms, and chosen to carry the Australian Flag during the Opening Ceremony for the 2012 Olympic Games.
+She was one of the models for the 2012 Australian Olympic team uniforms, and chosen to carry the Australian flag during the Opening Ceremony for the 2012 Olympic Games.
 The hamstring injury prevented Jackson from getting much play during the Olympic tournament, having only had significant court time in the matches against USA and the bronze medal play-off with Russia.

 After flying to Australia in February 2014 to operate on her heel and knee, Jackson committed to return to the Opals in time for the 2014 FIBA World Championship for Women.
 However, the delayed recovery of Jackson's knee led her to give up on the tournament to have her right hip operated on to fix a torn labrum in September 2014.
 She had gotten the tear while playing for Ros Casares Valencia in 2012 but went without surgery to not miss the then-upcoming Olympics.
 Jackson would later express interest in attending her fifth Olympic tournament during the 2016 Summer Olympics as a way to close her career, while also pursuing her long-standing dream of a gold medal.
 However, while attending the Opals training camp in Canberra, she announced her retirement saying her conditions were not improved enough and she needed an "absolute miracle" to get into shape.

-Post-retirement

-After retiring in 2016, Jackson had previously expressed interest in becoming a basketball administrator, saying that "Where I put my time and energy is now crucial.
-I want to get involved in the political side of sport rather than the media and I need to learn from the people who have been there before."
-She now heads the women's division of Australian Basketball Alliance, a new trade union for basketballers formed in 2015.
-A main pursuit of hers is getting tertiary education for all players.
-In May 2016, Jackson joined the new ownership group of the Melbourne Boomers, being named the team's commercial operations executive.
-Jackson also served as a colour commentator for Channel Seven's broadcast of the Olympic tournament.